Nyerguds/MobiusMapEditor/README.md

 * Steam publish dialog now has buttons to easily copy the map name and briefing from the mission.
 * Steam publish dialog description now properly supports multiline.
 * Steam publish dialog will now properly restore the location of a previously-used custom generated thumbnail.
-* in addition to the Remaster's one "Text=" line briefing, the editor now writes the classic style briefings into maps too, as "1=", "2=", etc. lines split at human-readable length.
+* In addition to the Remaster's one "Text=" line briefing, the editor now writes the classic style briefings into maps too, as "1=", "2=", etc. lines split at human-readable length This classic-style briefing can be disabled with the setting "WriteClassicBriefing" in "CnCTDRAMapEditor.exe.config".
+* Directions for vehicles are now limited to 8, as they are in the actual game.
+* Re-enabling a building's "prebuilt" status on TD maps will now set the House to the classic opposing House, rather than always defaulting to the first item in the list.
+* Added "Tools" → "Statistics" menu to house the "Power Balance" and "Silo Storage" tools, and added a "Map Objects" tool giving an overview of used objects.

 ### Possible future features